safenetforum-community/ant-agent/README.md

 ## Distributed Agent Tests

-The agent looks at this Github Repo for task scripts, they are found under **agent-tests**, the main control file that tells the agent what to do is '00-control.xml'
+The agent looks at this Github Repo for task scripts, they are found under **test-files**, the main control file that tells the agent what to do is '00-control.xml'

 So why a centralised control script ?